 Production: A Thought in Three Parts by Wallace Shawn

 Joe was 24 years old when he recieved the JMK Award, and had graduated from Manchester University Drama Department in 1999.
-Since 2000 he had been working as an assistant director and senior script reader at the Royal Court.
-A Thought In Three Parts was his first professional production as director.

 Joe is now an Associate Director at the Young Vic theatre where he has directed acclaimed productions of The Changeling, The Beauty Queen of Leenane, The Glass Menagerie and Bertolt Brecht’s A Respectable Wedding.
 He also directs regularly at the Royal Court, where his productions include The Village Bike, The Girlfriend Experience, Bliss and Family Plays.
+He recently directed The Marriage of Figaro (English National Opera), The Tragedy of King Richard the Second (The Almedia), Absolute Hell at the National Theatre, assisted by former JMK Regional bursary recipient Ali Priestley.

 For me winning the Award made the difference between being a director and not being a director.
 You can do workshops, process based work and assisting jobs (which all help) but until you are directing a play for production, you aren’t really a director.
 The Award gave me the opportunity to do the job for first time; an opportunity I couldn’t get anywhere else.
 Also it allowed me to follow my own passions, as I could choose the play I wanted to direct.
 The Award opened up many opportunities afterwards.
 It was for me a significant and brilliant experience – Joe Hill-Gibbins